-10 Winter Garden Ideas to Keep Green Thumbs Happy
+12 Winter Garden Ideas to Keep Growing While It’s Snowing

-Don't worry, you don't have to stop gardening in winter.
-These winter garden ideas will keep plant lovers happy until spring.
+Don't worry, you can keep gardening in winter.
+These winter garden ideas and activities will keep plant lovers happy until spring.

 1. Buy New Houseplants

 If you haven’t been to the houseplant section of your garden center for a while, then it’s time to pay it a visit.
 Growing houseplants is one of our favorite winter garden ideas.
 Pick out something you’ve never heard of before, and give it a new home on your windowsill.